rktalusani/nexmo-developer/_documentation/audit/overview.md

 # Audit API Overview

 The Nexmo Audit API allows you to track events.
 These events are activities created by using the API or by interacting with the Nexmo Dashboard.
 The Audit API allows you to monitor your Nexmo account.

+With this API you can:

+* Retrieve a list of Audit events.
+* Retrieve a specific Audit event.

+It is possible to filter the events retrieved based on parameters such as date, user ID, and event type.

 ## Contents